IanFinlayson/exploring-cs/chapter08.md

 ------------------------------------------------------------------------

 So the math library has lots of things we might want to use in it.
-But how do we find out all what\'s in there?
+But how do we find out all what's in there?
 And how do we learn how to use those things?
 The answer is that we read the documentation.
 The Python website has pages of documentation for every one of the libraries that it comes with.
 The page for the [math library is available